Lieutenant (United States)

-The military rank of lieutenant is the commissioned officer rank title associated with pay grades O-3 and O-2 in the United States Armed Forces military branches of the United States Navy and the United States Coast Guard.
+The military rank of lieutenant is the commissioned officer rank title associated with pay grades O-3 in the United States Armed Forces military branches of the United States Navy and the United States Coast Guard.
+And while pay grade O-2 is often referred to as a "lieutenant" in address, the rank is Lieutenant, Junior Grade.

 It is also used in the commissioned officer ranks of the United States Uniformed Services of the National Oceanic and Atmospheric Administration with their National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA-COO), and the medical arm of the United States Public Health Service with their United States Public Health Service Commissioned Corps (PHS-CC).

-The rank of lieutenant is divided between the following:
+The two ranks referred to as lieutenant the following: